Holly Marie Combs Says Charmed Reboot Implies Original Cast Is 'Too Old to Do a Job They Did'

-Holly Marie Combs played the beloved time-freezing witch, Piper Halliwell, on Charmed from 1998 to 2006 and no doubt she wouldn’t mind freezing time to ensure the upcoming CW reboot does damage the legacy of the original show.
+Holly Marie Combs, who played the beloved time-freezing witch, Piper Halliwell, on Charmed from 1998 to 2006, has doubled down on her thoughts regarding the upcoming CW reboot.

 The actress, 44, slammed the reprisal on Twitter Tuesday in response to a Yahoo article that seemingly misrepresented her comments on the forthcoming series.